chandanashetty31/My-BookCase/README.md

 ## 📚 Book Management App
-A full-stack Node.js web application that allows users to manage books, authenticate with Google OAuth or email/password, and store data securely in a PostgreSQL database.
+A full-stack Node.js web application that allows users to manage books that they have read, authenticate with Google OAuth or email/password, and store data securely in a PostgreSQL database.
 Book data is fetched from the Open Library API, and user interactions are captured through dynamic forms.
 <br>